WaterFutures/EPyT-Flow/docs/tut.uncertainty.rst

 Sensor Uncertainty
 ++++++++++++++++++

-Sensor uncertainty (also refered to as sensor noise) referes to uncertainty that affects **all** sensor readings -- i.e. all sensor readings are perturbed by the given uncertainty.
+Sensor uncertainty (also refered to as sensor noise) referes to uncertainty that affects **ALL** sensor readings -- i.e. all sensor readings are perturbed by the given uncertainty.
 In EPyT-Flow, sensor uncertainties have to be :class:`~epyt_flow.uncertainty.uncertainties.Uncertainty` instances wrapped inside a :class:`~epyt_flow.uncertainty.sensor_noise.SensorNoise` instance.

 Sensor uncertainty/noise can be added BEFORE the simulation is run by calling :func:`~epyt_flow.simulation.scenario_simulator.ScenarioSimulator.set_sensor_noise` of a